Mohammad-juber/Business-Insights-Dashbo/README.md

 **dim_rooms** - This table included information about room IDs and room classes.
 We used this data to analyze which types of rooms were more popular or profitable.

 **fact_aggregated_bookings** - This fact table contained data related to property ID, check-in dates, room categories, successful bookings, and capacity.
-It served as a crucial source for calculating key metrics related to bookings and occupancy.
+It served as a major source for calculating key metrics related to bookings and occupancy.

 **Key Revelations:**